kanizkader/fuzzer/README.md

 ### Adding Binaries
 If you need to add binaries to the project, you can do so by adding them to the `binaries` folder.
 Please make sure to also add a corresponding example input file to the `example_inputs` folder so that we all code solutions properly.
 The fuzzer will automatically pull them into the docker container when you run the fuzzer.

+# Fuzzer Functionality

+TODO

+## Mutation Strategies
+- Bit Flips: Not Implemented
+- Byte Flips: Not Implemented
+- Known Ints: Not Implemented
+- Repeated Parts: Not Implemented
+- Keyword Extraction: Not Implemented
+- Arithmetic: Not Implemented
+- Coverage-based mutations: Not Implemented

+## File Formats

+- CSV: Implemented
+- JSON: Implemented
+- XML: Not Implemented
+- JPEG: Not Implemented
+- ELF: Not Implemented
+- PDF: Not Implemented

+# Harness
+TODO